Wait goes on for Williams as inspired Halep wins Wimbledon

 “It was a little bit a deer in headlights for me.
 Whenever a player plays like that you just have to take your hat off.”

-Until Saturday the only other Romanian to reach the Wimbledon final was Ilie Nastase who finished runner-up in 1972 and 1976.
+Until Saturday the only other Romanian to reach a Wimbledon final was Ilie Nastase who finished runner-up in 1972 and 1976.
 Halep went one better as she added the Wimbledon crown to the French Open she won in 2018.

-“It’s something very special and I’ll never forget this day.
-It was my mum’s dream when I was about 10.
-The day came,” the former world number one Halep said.

-“Well I had nerves, my stomach wasn’t well before.
-But I knew there was no time for emotions.
+Halep said it had been her “mother’s dream” for her to hold aloft the Venus Rosewater Dish.

-After losing to Kerber here a year ago, then going down to Naomi Osaka in a stormy U.S. Open final, the stage was set for the 37-year-old to finally move level with Australian Margaret Court on the all-time list.
+After losing to Kerber a year ago, then to Naomi Osaka in a stormy U.S. Open final, Williams, 37, hoped it would be third time lucky to finally move level with Australian Margaret Court on the all-time list of Grand Slam title collectors.

 Despite having only five tournaments under her belt this year, Williams, who won her first Wimbledon title in 2002, had looked calm and composed en route to her 11th Wimbledon final.